 1. Where do Clearwater Lights draw power from?
 Do Clearwater Lights draw power from the headlight connector?

 Clearwater Light vehicle harnesses are designed to draw power directly from the vehicle’s battery.
-This is the safest and most reliable way to power your Clearwater Light system whether you have a 12V or 24V system.
+This is the safest and most reliable way to power your Clearwater Light system.
 When installed as intended, Clearwater Lights do not draw power from the headlight connector (other than Glendina which does not require a harness and is not recommended for vehicles).
 The highbeam, switched hot and horn trigger wires do not draw any sizable current; the signals on the vehicle are only used to trigger our relay.
 We do not recommend wiring Clearwater Lights directly to, or drawing power from, the headlight connector (again, other than Glendina).
 This poses a risk of damaging both the Clearwater Lights and the vehicle’s electrical system.
 Please follow the wiring diagram and install guides specific to the kit you purchased (available HERE) to conduct a safe and complete Clearwater Lights install.

 2. Where do I find the switched hot signal on my vehicle?